riccardomc/docs.asyncy.com/storyscript/README.md

 Storyscript (or Stories for short) focuses on the **application logic** rather than all the *tape and glue* that bind applications together.
 The underlining services have a standard for **logs, metrics, fail-over, rate-limiting, tracebacks and scaling** which eliminates the need to write it within the application.
 This cultivates a development environment primed for rapid application development in a production-ready platform.

 Let's build a quick application for example.
-Our goals are to upload, analyze, compress and archive a video.
+Our goals are to upload, analyse, compress and archive a video.
 A non-trivial application but in a **couple lines of Storyscript** we made it.

 ```coffeescript
 # Registers with Asyncy Server as an endpoint